-38 The CBC defines external debt as the combined amount owed to foreign parties by Taiwan's public and private sectors, including long-term debt with a maturity of greater than one year and short-term debt with a maturity of one year or less.
+The CBC defines external debt as the combined amount owed to foreign parties by Taiwan's public and private sectors, including long-term debt with a maturity of greater than one year and short-term debt with a maturity of one year or less.
 The term "public external debt" refers to debt that the public sector is either obligated to repay directly or has guaranteed (starting from December 2004, figures for public external debt include outstanding foreign debt arising from repo transactions between the CBC and international financial institutions).
 The term "private external debt" refers to private-sector foreign debt that is not guaranteed by the public sector.

-increases of domestic banks' due from affiliated banks and foreign banks.
-In Q4, domestic banks repaid foreign loans with abundant capital.
+banks repaid foreign loans with abundant capital.
 As a result, external debt registered US\$177.9 billion, or 33.60% of annual GDP, at the end of the year, indicating that the capacity to service external debt remained robust39 (Chart 2.24).